Today’s pensioners need more than just a pension.

 Pension reforms that came into force in April 2015 give you the freedom to release cash from your pension, and so it is no surprise that so many pensioners are choosing to reinvest the cash that is sitting in poorly-performing pension funds in alternative investments that show far better yields.

-And when it comes to better yields, bricks and mortar constitute an investment that is literally better than money in the bank.
+And when it comes to better yields, bricks and mortar constitute an investment that is could be better than money in the bank.

 Buy to let